 IV Pole Pals

 IV Pole Pals are fun decorations which click easily onto IV poles.
-This is the wholesale website for the products.
 A great way to add a bright note to a hospital stay or to stick on the IV pole at home.